 2.1.
 The Personal Data Processor commits to comply with GDPR as well as to keep informed of the Regulation and related legislation relevant to the agreed Processing.

-assigned, the Processor shall promptly inform the Controller and await further instructions.
+instructions violates the Regulation, the Processor shall promptly inform the Controller and await further instructions.
 New instructions shall be documented.

 2.3.
 Upon the use of additional Personal Data Processors, the Processor shall ensure that this additional Processor commits to perform the Processing to the same standards as this agreement states.
+The Personal Data Controller must give prior written approval if the Processor is to replace or use a new additional Processor.

 2.4.
 The Personal Data Processor shall only Process Personal Data on equipment physically located within the EEA, including the use of cloud services.
 The Processor owns the right to move the data when deemed necessary for security reasons or to ensure the service level, but only after consulting the Personal Data Controller.